apache/apex-malhar/README.md

 Demos
 -------------------

-Multiple demos are provided with the DataTorrent platform to showcase the platform and provide application development examples.
-Demos can be executed after downloading and installing DataTorrent platform or the sandbox with pre-configured DataTorrent platform environment.
-See [demos source code](https://github.com/DataTorrent/Malhar/tree/master/demos/src/main/java/com/datatorrent/demos) for application development examples.
+Multiple [demos](demos) are provided with the DataTorrent platform to showcase the platform and provide application development examples.
+Demos can be executed after [downloading](https://www.datatorrent.com/download) and installing the DataTorrent platform or the DataTorrent sandbox VM pre-configured with Hadoop and DataTorrent platform environment.
+See [demos](demos/src/main/java/com/datatorrent/demos) for application development examples.

 Web Apps
 -------------------